Sec-Mini-Projects/FlyOnAShellCode/README.md

 ##Compiling & Dependencies

-Compiled & written using Visual Studio 2010.
+Compiled & written initially using Visual Studio 2010 and have recently transitioned to Visual Studio 2015.

 Compile the latest TitanEngine project (https://bitbucket.org/titanengineupdate/titanengine-update.) which is used as the debugging engine in this program.